fcerbell/fcerbell.github.io/_drafts/en/2016-04-10-NoSQLReportingIntroduction.md

 ## Live, on-line operational data

 In business intelligence reporting, there is a commonly accepted architecture.
-The operational live data are stored in a database, historically a relational SQL database and the data are normalized.
+The operational live data are stored in databases, historically relational SQL databases and the data are normalized.
 These are live data, online data.

-## The Operational Data Store (ODS)
+## The Operational Data Store (ODS[^11])

 Then, they are pushed to an ODS (Operational Data Store) which is usually a relational SQL database, too, with a normalized schema.
 It can store some